Character varieties of higher dimensional representations and splittings of 3-manifolds: Introduction

 The contents of Sections~\ref{sc:CG}, \ref{ssc:cgtbs} and \ref{ssc:SETBS} (concerning complexes of groups associated to essential tribranched surfaces) are rather independent of other parts of this article, and hence readers who are only interested in the construction of nontrivial essential tribranched surfaces may skip these sections and proceed to Section~\ref{sc:construction}.

+\paragraph{\bfseries Note} After the first version of this article appeared on the arXiv, Question~\ref{q:detection} in Section~\ref{sc:Q} was solved affirmatively in a much stronger form by Friedl, Nagel and the second-named author~\cite{FKN2}.
+In fact, based on the construction of essential tribranched surfaces developed in this article, the breakthroughs of Agol~\cite{A} and Wise~\cite{W} on the separability of subgroups in a $3$-manifold group and the subsequent works of Przytycki and Wise~\cite{PW1, PW2}, they proved that {\em every} connected essential surface (without any branched points) in $M$ is given by an ideal point of a rational curve in $X_n(M)$ for some natural number $n$.

 \paragraph{\bfseries Acknowledgments} The authors would like to express their sincere gratitude to Masanori Morishita for his valuable comments suggesting that their results might be extended in the direction of arithmetic topology.
 They would also like to thank Steven Boyer for several helpful comments drawing their attention to the contents of Section \ref{sc:A}, and Stefan Friedl, Matthias Nagel, Tomotada Ohtsuki, Makoto Sakuma and Yuji Terashima for helpful suggestions.
-This research was supported by JSPS Research Fellowships for Young Scientists.
+This research was supported by JSPS Research Fellowships (Grant-in-Aids for Early-Carrer Scientists: Grant Numbers 18K13395 and 18K13404, and Fund for the Promotion of Joint International Research (Fostering Joint International Research (A)): Grant Number 18KK0380).